 The cellar spa is a notable amenity for a hotel of this size.
 Underground wellness facilities are unusual in 29-room boutique properties, and their presence in the vaulted cellar of a 16th-century building adds a spatial quality that purpose-built spa hotels rarely match.

-For travellers considering other Polish destinations, Copernicus Toruń Hotel in Torun, Hilton Gdansk, Quadrille in Gdynia, PURO Łódź Centrum, and PURO Poznań cover a range of city and format options.
+Copernicus Toruń Hotel in Torun, Hilton Gdansk, Quadrille in Gdynia, PURO Łódź Centrum, and PURO Poznań cover a range of city and format options.
 Further afield within Poland, HOTEL GLAR in Świnoujście, Jaskolka Dom i SPA in Szklarska Poręba, Pałac Ciekocinko, Zamek Łeba, and Hotel Galery69 in Masuria represent the country's resort and regional variety.
 For international reference points in the historic boutique category, Castello di Reschio in Umbria and Aman Venice occupy comparable positions in their markets.
-Those benchmarking at the leading of the global hotel tier might also consider Aman New York, Badrutt's Palace Hotel, Bvlgari Hotel Tokyo, Amangiri, and The Fifth Avenue Hotel, and H15 Boutique Hotel in Warsaw for the Polish capital equivalent.
+Those benchmarking at the top of the global hotel tier might also consider Aman New York, Badrutt's Palace Hotel, Bvlgari Hotel Tokyo, Amangiri, and The Fifth Avenue Hotel, and H15 Boutique Hotel in Warsaw for the Polish capital equivalent.

 Cost Snapshot